-of successed by Jan

-18rett d

-Thesof The Nick Sinatra

-dinner Ofratarnity

-just looking for support of alumni

-W-274006 6/1 to TP) Fab 7/Fab 7

-02806

-ASSIGN to: -

-Laura and I are saddened by the loss of Kyle Burnat, Sean Fenton, Nick

-Grass, and Andrew Dwyer.
-We send our heartfelt condolences to those

-gathered at Delta Kappa Epsilon at Yale.
-Our thoughts and prayers are with
+Laura and I are saddened by the loss of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.
+We send our heartfelt condolences to those gathered at Delta Kappa Epsilon at Yale.
+Our thoughts and prayers are with you.

-you.

 As you remember these four lives of great promise, I hope you will take comfort in their memory, in the support of your families, and in the brotherhood that you share.
-May you place your hope in the Almighty and His Providence, even as it is far from our own understanding.
+May you place your hope in the Almighty and His Providence, even as it is far from our own understanding)

 May God bless you and grant you comfort, strength, and courage during this difficult time.
 May He also continue to watch over Eric Wenzel and Brett Smith in their recovery.

 GWB/(>>)/dv (Corres. #2682039) ((>>)) cc: Misty Marshall, Pres.
 Msgs., 9th Floor, 1800 G Street cc: Heidi Marquez, Pres.
 Corr., 9th Floor, 1800 G Street cc: Daniel Vogel, Pres.
-Writers, 9th Floor, 1800 G Street SENT TO:
+Writers, 9th Floor, 1800 G Street

-(>>) Laura and I are saddened by the loss of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.
+Laura and I are saddened by the loss of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.
 We send our heartfelt condolences to those gathered at Delta Kappa Epsilon at Yale.
 Our thoughts and prayers are with you.

-Today, you remember not only one moment of tragedy, but four lives of great promise, I hope you will take comfort in their memory, in the support of your families, and in the brotherhood that you share we receive the support of the May God bless you and grant you comfort, strength, and courage during this difficult time.
+AS you to the the tentential these we?
+Today, you remember not only one moment of tragedy, but four lives of great promise, I hope you will take comfort in their memory, in the support of your families, and in the brotherhood that you share we must that

+May God bless you and grant you comfort, strength, and courage during this difficult time.

 GWB/(>>)/dv (Corres. #2682039) ((>>)) cc: Misty Marshall, Pres.
 Msgs., 9th Floor, 1800 G Street cc: Heidi Marquez, Pres.
 Corr., 9th Floor, 1800 G Street cc: Daniel Vogel, Pres.
-Writers, 9th Floor, 1800 G Street SENT TO:
+Writers, 9th Floor, 1800 G Street

-(>>) I send greetings to those gathered at Delta Kappa Epsilon at Yale in remembrance of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.
-1 Laura and I are saddened by your loss and send our heartfelt condolences.
-Our thoughts and prayers are with you.
+I send greetings to those gathered at Delta Kappa Epsilon at Yale in remembrance of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.

 Today, you remember not only one moment of tragedy, but four lives of great promise.
 I hope you will take comfort in their memory, in the support of your families, and in the brotherhood that you share.
+2/1 difficult time.

-May God bless you and grant you comfort, strength, and courage during this difficult time.
+May God bless you and grant you comfort, strength, and courage during this

 GWB/(>>)/dv (Corres. #2682039) ((>>)) cc: Misty Marshall, Pres.
 Msgs., 9th Floor, 1800 G Street cc: Heidi Marquez, Pres.
 Corr., 9th Floor, 1800 G Street cc: Daniel Vogel, Pres.
-Writers, 9th Floor, 1800 G Street SENT TO:
+Writers, 9th Floor, 1800 G Street

-(>>)

-38

 To the Family of Richard Lyng:

 Laura and I are saddened by your loss and send our heartfelt sympathy.
 Our thoughts and prayers are with you.

 As California Director of Agriculture, President of the American Meat Institute, and the Secretary of Agriculture under President Ronald Reagan, Dick Lyng helped strengthen our Nation's agricultural industry and contributed to a better quality of life for our citizens.
 Our Nation is grateful to him for his service to our country during World War II.
 His hard work, commitment, and achievements reflect the true American spirit and will not be forgotten.

 May God bless you, and may God continue to bless America.

-GWB/HKM/BP/DC/HEM/pw-ws-ddj (Corres. #2680229) cc: Denise Cardamone, Pres.
-Corr., 1800 G Street, NW SENT TO:
+GWB/HKM/BP/DC/HEM/pw-ws-ddj (Corres. #2680229)

+cc: Denise Cardamone, Pres.
+Corr., 1800 G Street, NW

-The Honorable Ann Margaret Veneman Secretary of Agriculture Washington, D.C.
-20250 DO NOT MAIL RETURN TO: Harriet Miers, 1FL/WW, x62702 for dispatch
+SENT TO: The Honorable Ann Margaret Veneman Secretary of Agriculture Washington, D.C.
+20250

+DO NOT MAIL RETURN TO: Harriet Miers, 1FL/WW, x62702 for dispatch

-A Timeless Tradition, Now Wireless FREE AKE Cell Phone, Click Here
+A Timeless Tradition, Now Wireless FREE\ ΔKE Cell Phone, Click Here